alanshlam/novel/book1/The Inverted Sky/ch/ch9.md

 A sense of dread still hung over the mission, a feeling that they were being sent to their deaths.
 But for the first time since his return, a different feeling surfaced alongside it: pride.
 He was finally with soldiers he could respect.

+---

+The briefing for Task Force Revenant took place at 38,000 meters, inside the belly of a stealth transport screaming over Federation territory.
+They were flying in a pair of old, heavily modified birds, running dark.

+*Revenant Zero-One*, piloted by Leo, carried the primary assault element: Major Rostova and seven operators, plus their gear.

+*Revenant Zero-Two* was Sean’s bird.
+He carried the four-man reserve and recon element.
+His mission was simple: drop his team ninety seconds after Zero-One, then climb to high orbit and wait.
+He was the eye-in-the-sky and the only ride home.

+Both aircraft flew nap-of-the-earth, no lights, hugging the terrain with their guidance radars, electronic spoofers churning out a stream of ghost signals.
+Inside, the cabin was a sea of red combat lights as the team performed their final suit checks.

+While the operators armed their weapons, Sean idly glanced at the cockpit repeater displaying the final, pre-programmed drop coordinates.
+A knot of ice formed in his stomach.
+The LZ wasn't the one they had briefed.
+The new coordinates were 4.8 kilometers east of the original site—deep inside the known patrol box of a Federation rapid-reaction brigade.

+*Did Intel move the drop zone, or was this a setup?*

+At 01:14 local time, Leo flared *Zero-One* over the new LZ, a small, dark clearing in the woods.
+The assault team fast-roped down.
+The moment the last man hit the ground, all hell broke loose.

+The night exploded.
+Infrared laser designators snapped on from all directions, painting *Zero-One* in a spiderweb of crimson light.
+An instant later, the clearing was stitched with a storm of non-lethal fire.
+Federation shock troops rose from the darkness, firing stun nets and hypersonic tasers that crackled through the air.
+The drone-turrets, instead of cannons, launched grappling hooks that slammed into *Zero-One*'s fuselage, anchoring it to the ground.

+It was a perfectly executed capture ambush.

+Twenty kilometers back, alarms screamed through Sean’s cockpit.
+He saw Leo fighting the controls as shock troops swarmed the disabled transport.
+He banked hard, opening up with his own cannons—not to kill, but to suppress, to give them a chance.

+His fire forced the Federation troops to take cover, momentarily loosening their grip.
+He saw *Zero-One*, trailing smoke and sparks, lurch back into the air.
+But it was a fatal, desperate climb.
+A missile, likely an EMP rocket, streaked up from the darkness and struck the cockpit.
+The transport shuddered, its engines dying, and began to autorotate towards the ground.
+On his screen, the nine life signs of the assault team were still active, but they were going down.
+Captured.

+Another missile alert screamed.
+This one was for him.

+He felt the impact a second later—a violent, tearing shudder as an EMP missile ripped through his electronics.
+The transport's systems died, the cockpit plunging into darkness, the only sound the shriek of the wind and the automated klaxon screaming, "MANUAL BAILOUT!
+MANUAL BAILOUT!"

+"Out!
+Rear ramp!
+Go, go, go!"
+Sean roared to his team over the now-failing intercom.
+He fought the dead controls, trying to keep the dying bird gliding for just a few more seconds.
+He felt the shift in balance as his four operators ran for the ramp and jumped into the darkness.
+Then, with the ground rushing up to meet him, he unstrapped himself and sprinted for the open ramp himself.

+He threw himself into the night, pulling his own chute cord just as the wreckage of *Zero-Two* slammed into a hillside a kilometer away, the explosion lighting up the sky.

+He was alive.
+He was alone.

+He scrambled for cover under a broken stone bridge as the searchlights of Federation helicopters began to sweep across the ground, hunting for survivors.
+Once again, he was behind enemy lines, with nothing but the uniform on his back and the ghosts of his fallen comrades.
+The suicide mission had lived up to its name.